bytechefhq/bytechef/docs/README.md

 ## Local setup

 ### Requirements
 Rely to the latest LTS Node.js version 16 and its minors.
-Use nvm or other tool to setup or upgrade your OS environment.
-One may use [nvm](https://github.com/nvm-sh/nvm) to manage versions.
+One may use [nvm](https://github.com/nvm-sh/nvm) or other tool to setup or upgrade Node version for OS environment used to host application.

 ### Installation
 Position to ../docs directory and install local instance of documentation manager